-Yet another important difference is how Radix considers personal growth.
+Yet another important difference is how Radix views healing and change.
 The mind/body principle implies that profound change must not only be insightful (cognitive), but also they must be experienced emotionally (affective), and be reflected in the body (somatic).
-Deep psychological growth is not just a mental experience, it is a whole person experience.
+Deep psychological healing and change are not just a mental experience, but a whole person experience.

-Therefore whereas traditional psychotherapies rely primarily upon verbal dialogue as their technique for generating insight and change, the scope of Radix techniques is considerably more vast.
-Given the modern theoretical base of mind/body unity, the Radix practitioner can apply verbal (cognitive) techniques when needed; she can also apply a host of techniques for working with feelings (affective); and she can apply numerous techniques for working with the body (somatic).
+Whereas traditional psychotherapies rely primarily upon verbal dialogue as their technique for generating insight and change, the scope of Radix techniques is considerably more vast.
+Given the modern theoretical base of mind/body unity, the Radix practitioner can apply verbal (cognitive) techniques when needed; he or she can also apply a host of techniques for working with feelings (affective); and can apply numerous techniques for working with the body (somatic).

 What are the goals of Radix work?

-Radix work awakens persons to a vital and authentic experience of life.
+Radix work awakens people to a vital and authentic experience of life.
 As the work progresses, not only do persons resolve their presenting issues, but also they begin to experience themselves becoming more fully alive, more fully themselves.
-Although Radix work is applied differently to persons with different needs and different problems, certain themes tend to underlie the work.
+Although Radix work is applied differently to clients with different needs and different problems, certain themes tend to underlie the work.
 They include: